mcfarlm3/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 - `204` **Success**: InfluxDB validated the request data format and accepted the data for writing to the bucket.
     {{% note %}}
 `204` doesn't indicate a successful write operation since writes are asynchronous.
-  If some of your data did not write to the bucket, see how to [troubleshoot rejected points](#troubleshoot-rejected-points).
+If some of your data did not write to the bucket, see how to [check for rejected points](#review-rejected-points).
     {{% /note %}}

 - `400` **Bad request**: The line protocol data in the request was malformed.
 The response body contains the first malformed line in the data.
-All request data was rejected and not written.
+All request data is rejected and not written.
 - `401` **Unauthorized**: May indicate one of the following:
   - `Authorization: Token` header is missing or malformed.
   - API token value is missing from the header.